Education

 "There is no clinical or experimental data supporting the importance of these technologies for education, much less exploring any kind of damage that might be done inadvertently along the way."

-— Dr. Arthur C. Zajonc
+Dr. Arthur C. Zajonc Professor of Physics Amherst College

 On one estimate, U.S. schools have spent more than $25 billion on computers and related expenses over the last five years.
 This spending, whose pace continues to accelerate, has occurred despite a paucity of research establishing any substantial beneficial effects from using technology in the classroom.
 Most studies about computers and education have had serious flaws.
 The results of the better studies have been largely neutral or negative.